-English Language Arts and Reading | Kindergarten
+Spanish Language Arts and Reading | Kindergarten

 - Developing and sustaining foundational language skills: listening, speaking, discussion, and thinking--oral language.
 The student develops oral language through listening, speaking, and discussion.
-The student is expected to: - A. listen actively and ask questions to understand information and answer questions using multi-word responses; - B. restate and follow oral directions that involve a short, related sequence of actions; - C. share information and ideas by speaking audibly and clearly using the conventions of language; - D. work collaboratively with others by following agreed-upon rules for discussion, including taking turns; and - E. develop social communication such as introducing himself/herself, using common greetings, and expressing needs and wants. - Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
+The student is expected to: - A. listen actively and ask questions to understand information and answer questions using multi-word responses; - B. restate and follow oral directions that involve a short, related sequence of actions; - C. share information and ideas by speaking audibly and clearly using the conventions of language: - D. work collaboratively with others by following agreed-upon rules for discussion, including taking turns; and - E. develop social communication such as introducing himself/herself, using common greetings, and expressing needs and wants. - Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--beginning reading and writing.
 The student develops word structure knowledge through phonological awareness, print concepts, phonics, and morphology to communicate, decode, and spell.
-The student is expected to: - A. demonstrate phonological awareness by: - i. identifying and producing rhyming words; - recognizing spoken alliteration or groups of words that begin with the same spoken onset or initial sound; - iii. identifying the individual words in a spoken sentence; - iv. identifying syllables in spoken words; - v. blending syllables to form multisyllabic words; - vi. segmenting multisyllabic words into syllables; - vii. blending spoken onsets and rimes to form simple words; - viii. blending spoken phonemes to form one-syllable words; - ix. manipulating syllables within a multisyllabic word; and - x. segmenting spoken one-syllable words into individual phonemes; - B. demonstrate and apply phonetic knowledge by: - i. identifying and matching the common sounds that letters represent; - ii. using letter-sound relationships to decode, including VC, CVC, CCVC, and CVCC words: - iii. recognizing that new words are created when letters are changed, added, or deleted such as it pit tip tap; and - iv. identifying and reading at least 25 high-frequency words from a research-based list; - C. demonstrate and apply spelling knowledge by: - i. spelling words with VC, CVC, and CCVC; - ii. spelling words using sound-spelling patterns; and - iii. spelling high-frequency words from a research-based list; - D. demonstrate print awareness by: - i. identifying the front cover, back cover, and title page of a book; - ii. holding a book right side up, turning pages correctly, and knowing that reading moves from top to bottom and left to right with return sweep; - iii. recognizing that sentences are comprised of words separated by spaces and recognizing word boundaries; - iv. recognizing the difference between a letter and a printed word; and - v. identifying all uppercase and lowercase letters; and - E. develop handwriting by accurately forming all uppercase and lowercase letters using appropriate directionality. - Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
+The student is expected to: - A. demonstrate phonological awareness by: - identifying and producing rhyming words; - recognizing spoken alliteration or groups of words that begin with the same simple syllable or initial sound; - iii. identifying the individual words in a spoken sentence; - iv. identifying syllables in spoken words; - v. blending syllables to form multisyllabic words; - vi. segmenting multisyllabic words into syllables; - vii. identifying initial and final sounds in simple words; - viii. blending spoken phonemes to form syllables; and - ix. manipulating syllables within a multisyllabic word; - B. demonstrate and apply phonetic knowledge by: - i. identifying and matching the common sounds that letters represent; - using letter-sound relationships to decode one- and two-syllable words and multisyllabic words, including CV, VC, CCV, CVC, CVCV, CVCV, and CVCCV; - iii. decoding words with silent h and consonant digraphs such as /ch/, /rr/, and /ll/; and - iv. recognizing that new words are created when syllables are changed, added, or deleted; - C. demonstrate and apply spelling knowledge by: - i. spelling common letter and sound correlations; and - spelling words with common syllabic patterns such as CV, VC, CCV, CVC, VCV, CVCV, and CVCCV; - D. demonstrate print awareness by: - i. identifying the front cover, back cover, and title page of a book; - ii. holding a book right side up, turning pages correctly, and knowing that reading moves from top to bottom and left to right with return sweep; - iii. recognizing that sentences are comprised of words separated by spaces and recognizing word boundaries; - iv. recognizing the difference between a letter and a printed word; and - v. identifying all uppercase and lowercase letters; and - develop handwriting by accurately forming all uppercase and lowercase letters using appropriate directionality. - Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.
 The student is expected to: - A. use a resource such as a picture dictionary or digital resource to find words; - B. use illustrations and texts the student is able to read or hear to learn or clarify word meanings; and - C. identify and use words that name actions; directions; positions; sequences; categories such as colors, shapes, and textures; and locations.